We’ve all heard the story of Icarus, who flew too close to the sun and met his untimely downfall.

 A scissor lift is a hydraulic platform that enables vertical mobility.
 It can lift and lower certified operators to their desired height.
 The perfect tool to gently and safely raise someone up to the drone’s level for safe and easy retrieval.

 You may have seen these used in construction sites, retail areas, or warehouses for work done up very high.
 The machine basically gets its name from the zig-zag (scissor) pattern that the support beams form when raising the rectangular platform to varying heights (typically between 20 to 50 ft).
-They are also extremely stable as they allow the worker to be raised up directly in line with the base.
+They are also highly stable as they allow the worker to be raised up directly in line with the base.

 The boom lift is often also referred to as a cherry picker, a man lift, or a basket crane.